 What is the Halligan Water Supply Project?#

-Expanding Halligan Reservoir will meet the demand of future Fort Collins Utilities’ water customers and provide increased reliability for existing customers to help protect against service interruptions related to prolonged drought and emergencies, such as fires, floods, landslides and infrastructure failures within the watershed.
+Expanding Halligan Reservoir will meet the demand of future Fort Collins Utilities’ water customers and provide increased reliability for existing customers in the event of prolonged drought and emergencies, such as fires, floods, landslides and infrastructure issues within the watershed.

 Halligan Reservoir is an existing reservoir on the North Fork of the Poudre River.
 The North Poudre Irrigation Company (NPIC) owns the current water stored in the reservoir and the City of Fort Collins owns the existing dam and immediate surrounding property.

-The project will raise the 110-year old dam to enlarge the reservoir.
-This project takes advantage of the opportunity to increase water storage while rehabilitating an aging dam.
+The current dam was built in 1909.
+This project takes advantage of the opportunity to increase water storage while addressing the needs of the aging dam.
 The current dam is structurally sound and safe; however, due to its age, it will need repairs in the future, with or without expanding the reservoir.

-By raising the 70-foot dam by 25 feet, the project will increase Halligan Reservoir’s capacity from approximately 6,400 acre-feet to roughly 14,500 acre-feet (for reference, that’s 1/10th the volume and 1/5th the area of Horsetooth Reservoir).
-The additional 8,100 acre-feet of water will belong to the City and be used during dry years and prolonged drought to supplement Fort Collins Utilities’ water supply.
+The project will increase Halligan Reservoir’s capacity from approximately 6,400 acre-feet to roughly 14,500 acre-feet (for reference, that’s 1/10th the volume and 1/5th the area of Horsetooth Reservoir).
+Approximately 8,200 acre-feet of additional water will belong to the City and be used during dry years and prolonged drought to supplement Fort Collins Utilities’ water supply.

 The City owns enough water rights to fill the enlarged portion of the reservoir without purchasing any additional rights.
 This water currently flows downstream unused because there is no place to capture and store it for dry years.